mattbarker016/FeedMe/README.md

 A Simple Swift RSS Feed Reader – CUAppDev Developer Training Program Final Project

-## First off...
-While extending the functionality of this project beyond CU4999, strange bugs and console errors and crashes occur, with more popping up after I fix them.
-Concisely, shit happens.
-If while running / building in the simulator, the app crashes, please try rebuilding and running again.
-Inexplicably, after doing this once (sometimes twice), the app should remain stable.

-Now on to the good stuff...

 ## Features
 - open articles in optimized Reader view, if available
 	- advanced browser functionality (iOS 9 SVC) with seamless sharing capabilities